IBM/watsonx-prompt-lab/docs/lab-2/README.md

 ---
-title: Creating prompts in watsonx.ai's Builder
+title: Apply What You Learned
 description: Lab-2 of Prompt Engineering
 logo: docs/images/ibm-blue-background.png
 ---